 Some of the OSUOSL employees attended the recent DefCon 18 conference.
 One of the more uncommon features was the conference badge.

 In addition to being a ticket for entry into the conference, it’s also a hackable piece of hardware complete with 128×32 LCD screen, and microprocessor.
 The source code for the badge is available online.

 Corbin Simpson, a developer at the OSU Open Source Lab spent a large portion of his time at the conference developing and uploading new software onto his badge.
-His first badge hacking project was to upload new images to show his appreciation for the lab.

 At which point I decided I wanted to try to restore the original kernel, so that I would at least have a working system with which to test.
 Therein lied the rub.
 The files posted here are completely broken.

 Thankfully, a friend of mine also ordered a GuruPlug.
 So I grabbed his images.
 Here’s how to ACTUALLY restore your GuruPlug if you flash a bad kernel to it.